cliqz-oss/browser-f/mozilla-release/toolkit/components/telemetry/docs/collection/custom-pings.rst

 ``TelemetryController`` will assemble a ping with the passed payload and the specified options.
 That ping will be archived locally for use with Shield and inspection in ``about:telemetry``.
-If the preferences allow upload of Telemetry pings, the ping will be uploaded at the next opportunity (this is subject to throttling, retry-on-failure, etc.).
+If preferences allow the upload of Telemetry pings, the ping will be uploaded at the next opportunity (this is subject to throttling, retry-on-failure, etc.).

 .. important::

-    Every new data collection in Firefox needs a `data collection review <https://wiki.mozilla.org/Firefox/Data_Collection#Requesting_Approval>`_ from a data collection peer.
+    Every new data collection in Firefox needs a `data collection review <https://wiki.mozilla.org/Firefox/Data_Collection#Requesting_Approval>`__ from a data collection peer.
 Just set the feedback? flag for one of the data peers.
 We try to reply within a business day.

 Submission constraints
 ----------------------